Real-Chuck-Keith-Chow/Robotics_Project/Project_1/CPMR3/ros2_ws/README.md

 ros-humble-nav2-bringup - nav2 bringup tools
 ros-humble-xacro - support for xacro
 You will need have these installed prior to many of the packages building successfully.

+This project (Project 1) has a version of the bug0 algorithm that assumes that the world is an infinite plane with circular obstacles at known locations and with know radii.
+The algorithm I made should leave circles at tangent points that provide a direct line to the goal location.